gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 stipulations in their original treaty.
 He also conferred on Hervey de Montmaurice two cantreds lying between the towns of Wexford and Waterford, to hold to him and his heirs in fee.

-## Chapter IV: The conquest of Ossory.
+## Chapter IV: The conquest of Ossory

 These things having been accomplished according to their desires, and their troops having been reinforced by the townsmen of Wexford, they directed their march towards Ossory,[^27]